 A model of the democratic body politic requires more detail than Joseph Schumpeter’s minimalist definition of democracy.
 Unlike a checklist of features of liberal democracy, it should specify how the different parts of the body are systemically linked in the functioning of a healthy democracy.

 Up to a point, Freedom House uses a medical approach in producing its Freedom Index.
 The starting point is the systematic diagnosis of a country’s body politic by reference to a model of an ideal democracy with 15 civil liberties attributes and 10 of political rights.

 It departs from the clinical approach by reducing its 25 separate evaluations into a single numerical score.
-The score is sufficient to justify a verbal description of a country as free, party free or unfree.
+The score is sufficient to justify a verbal description of a country as free, partly free or unfree.
 However, it is insufficient as the basis of a prescription for curing the ailments of a partly free or unfree democracy.

 My new book applies the medical method to a diagnosis of the health of the British body politic.
 A model of its anatomy and physiology combines features familiar in textbook descriptions of Britain’s parliamentary democracy.
 The electoral system is the heart, and the electorate produces a flow of blood.
 The prime minister is the head, and cabinet ministers and Whitehall departments are the shoulders that bear the burden of government.
 Local and devolved governments, the National Health Service and other public sector bodies have hands-on responsibility for delivering most public policies.

 The model provides a guide to a chapter-by-chapter clinical diagnosis of how the body politic has been functioning since 1997.
 During this period, the government has changed hands between the Labour and Conservative parties, the economy has grown and shrunk, and Brexit has happened.